eliasbnk/dev-setup/README.md

 ### if you're going to set your node to the latest available version

-## skip example 1 and go to step 12 to check node version
+## dont do example 1 and go straight to step 12 to check node version

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------